jerryfane/bebored/README.md

 Being bored is a natural action we should take, but with the huge amount of easy stimulus we can find nowadays, it is less and less common.
 Studies have confirmed that boredom can actually makes you more creative, more altruistic, more likely to set goals for your future.

 > "When you're bored your mind wanders.
 That's only natural.
 The state of boredom is one where your attention is not focused on anything in particular.
 Researches have shown this mind wandering is useful for creativity.

-> "In the absence of boredom, one would remain trapped in unfulfilling situations, and miss out on many emotionally, cognitively and socially rewarding experiences.
+In the absence of boredom, one would remain trapped in unfulfilling situations, and miss out on many emotionally, cognitively and socially rewarding experiences.
 Boredom is both a warning that we're not doing what we want to be doing, and a push that motivates us to switch goals and projects."

 Every time you are waiting for something, you have a decision to make which seems like a tiny one.
 Head over your favorite social media app, or just **BeBored**, and **Experience Only Your Thoughts**.